Pathoschild/FluentJira/README.md

 **This is an early development version.**

 ## Usage
-This client is an extension of [`FluentHttpClient`](https://github.com/Pathoschild/Pathoschild.FluentHttpClient), so you can execute any HTTP request against the API and get a strongly-typed response.
+This client is an extension of [`FluentHttpClient`](https://github.com/Pathoschild/FluentHttpClient) which simplifies HTTP requests against the JIRA API and parsing the server responses.
 The structures returned by the client look like the actual API responses, so the [JIRA API documentation](http://docs.atlassian.com/jira/REST/latest/) is applicable.